After long months of testing, the Android 12 beta is here, which means that the build is now more stable and ready for use as a daily driver.

 Flashing the Android 12 OTA Image to your phone

-If you want to try out Android 12 on your Pixel but don't want to lose data, the best option is to sideload the full OTA image.
-Doing so will install Android 12 over the currently-running Android 11 build but ensures that your data is still intact.
-Before you start doing this, make sure that there are no OTA updates that are yet to be installed on your Pixel.
-Go to Settings > About phone > System updates and see that there are no pending updates.
-Also ensure that you have USB debugging enabled on your phone.
+If you want to try Android 12 on your Pixel but don't want to lose data, the best option is to sideload the full OTA image.
+Doing so will install Android 12 over the currently-running Android 11 build but ensure that your data remains intact.
+Before you start doing this, make sure that no OTA updates are yet to be installed on your Pixel.
+Go to Settings > About phone > System updates and see no pending updates.
+Also, ensure that you have USB debugging enabled on your phone.

 To get started, head to the Android 12 OTA images page, and download the relevant build for your Pixel.
 To sideload the build onto your Pixel, you'll need to use ADB — I'm a fan of Universal ADB Drivers.
-Once you have that installed on your Windows machine and the OTA image has downloaded, you can start sideloading the build.
+Once installed on your Windows machine and the OTA image has been downloaded, you can start sideloading the build.

 Now you are ready to sideload the OTA image.
-Confirm that your phone is able to connect to your computer and detectable.
-For this, plug your Pixel to your computer and run the following in command prompt:
+Confirm that your phone can connect to your computer and is detectable.
+For this, plug your Pixel into your computer and run the command:

 You should see your phone's serial number and sideload next to it.
 Now we can get to flashing the OTA build; just run the following in CMD: